intelligence38000/android-docs/src/pages/java/overview/directions.md

 }}

-Rather than re-iterating what's already been written, we encourage you to dive into [the full documentation on the Mapbox Directions API](https://www.mapbox.com/api-documentation/navigation/#directions).
+Read the [full documentation on the Mapbox Directions API](https://www.mapbox.com/api-documentation/navigation/#directions) to learn more.
 The Java SDK's Services dependency has equivalent Java classes for the various objects and information in the full Directions API response.
 Each object has a `.Builder()` class as well.
 For example:

 {{
 <CodeLanguageToggle id="RouteLeg" />